JordanMartinez/purescript-jordans-reference/22-Projects/test/12-Table-of-Contents/01-Test-Thought-Process.md

--- covers `readDir`, `readPathType`, `verifyLink` mostFunctions :: FilePath -> m resultType mostFunctions fullFilePath = do fileSystem <- asks \e -> e.fileSystem
+-- covers `readDir`, `readPathType`, `verifyLink` mostFunctions :: FilePath -> m resultType mostFunctions fullFilePath = do
+    fileSystem <- asks \env -> env.fileSystem
     let fileSystemLoc = fromTree fileSystem

-  maybeInformation <- runMaybeT do
+    let maybeInfoWeNeed = getInformation fileSystemLoc

+    pure $ case maybeInfoWeNeed of
+      Just info -> info
+      Nothing -> unsafeCrashWith "Problem in our generator.
+Expectations not met." where
+    getInformation :: Loc FileSystemInfo -> Maybe InformationWeNeed getInformation fileSystemLoc = do
       let pathSegments = split (Pattern separator) fullFilePath lastPath <- last pathSegments
       foundLoc <- findFromRoot lastPath fileSystemLoc
       case value foundLoc of
         DirectoryInfo path includedOrNot ->
           -- path was a directory.
 Do something with it.
-      FileInfo path includedOrNot headers ->
+        FileInfo path includedOrNot headers verifiedOrNot ->
           -- path was a file.
-Do something with it. pure $ fromMaybe defaultValue maybeInformation
+Do something with it.
-  -- or use the unsafe partial version to crash our test if it was -- implemented incorrectly
-  -- pure $ unsafePartial $ fromJust maybeInformation
 ```

 We'll handle the "write output to file" part using the state monad: